 Special Damages Awarded In Bedsore Compensation Cases

-When personal injury claims are successful, the claimant will receive a compensation settlement that is made up of potentially a number of separate kinds of damages, all of which fit under the headings of special damages and general damages.
+When bed sore claims are successful, the claimant will receive a compensation settlement that is made up of potentially a number of separate kinds of damages, all of which fit under the headings of special damages and general damages.
 As examples of this:

 - Special damages that compensate the claimant for financial and other kinds of losses: